utshomax/postman-docs/src/pages/docs/live-insights/live-insights-gs.md

 The Live Collections Agent (LCA) supports Amazon Elastic Container Service (ECS) on EC2 and ECS Fargate deployments.

-The LCA listens to the traffic arriving at the cluster service you want to monitor and creates a Postman collection for it.
+The LCA listens to the traffic arriving at the cluster service you want to monitor and creates a Postman Collection for it.

 ### Installation options